mister-abdurahman/reactnative-documentation/notes.md

 firebase passwords must be at least 6 chars

+In the case of token expiration, we either log the user out or reset the token

 # Storing data on the Device

 it works similar to storing on web localStorage.

+# Native Device features (Camera, User Location, Device storage etc)